nest/nest-simulator/testsuite/musictests/README.md

   after the actual test simulation and can be used to test resulting data files for consistency

-MUSIC tests are run using the `mpirun` function defined in `~/.nestrc` and with the total number of processes that is requested in the MUSIC configuration file.

 Each test is expected to exit with an exit code of 0 if it succeeds.
 All other exit codes indicate an error.